 Travel to Moscow during winter is a unique experience—you won't lack for things to do and see.
 Russians are experts at making the Moscow winter season fun and festive, so whether you are outdoors braving the chilly temperatures or indoors and safe from the cold, there are a variety of activities to keep you busy during this time.

 Ice skating rinks are plentiful in Moscow during winter.
 In the heart of historic Moscow, there is an ice rink in front of the GUM department store in Red Square every year.
-There are more than 45 rinks in Moscow.
+In fact, there are more than 45 ice rinks in Moscow.
 Other popular ice skating rinks can be found at Gorky Park, Sokolniki Park, Izmailovsky Park, and Patriarch's Pond.
 Gorky Park usually features the largest artificial ice rink.
 It is so large that it is estimated that it can take 10 to 15 minutes on average to skate around the rink just once (this might be as long as you can bear to stay outside in the Moscow winter!).

 Boat cruises down the Moscow River offer a special view of Moscow, winter time or otherwise.
 Previously only available during the warm seasons, you can take an icebreaker boat cruise that can break up the ice that crusts over the river during the winter.
 You can enjoy dinner or lunch during this 2-hour cruise while viewing the snow-capped sights of Moscow from within the glass-enclosed deck.

 Ice Sculpture in Moscow

 Ice sculptors show off their skills in the Moscow winter.
 One popular example is scaled-down models of various parts of Russian cities made of ice.
 Ice sculpting competitions are organized on an annual basis at various venues, including Sokolniki Park and Park Pobedy, and feature various themes.
 If you are traveling with the kids, check out the snow art school in Perovsky Park where they teach children how to build sculptures from snow and ice using special techniques.